Orange-OpenSource/a11y-guidelines/src/en/articles/form/part2/index.md

 For each field in error, the messages must be explicit, which means:

 <ul>
-   <li>Be clear and unambiguous ("invalid field" is not enough, specify which field is invalid and, if possible, how it is invalid)</li>
+   <li>Be clear and unambiguous ('invalid field' is not enough, specify which field is invalid and, if possible, how it is invalid)</li>
    <li>Be specific and relevant</li>
    <li>Provide suggestions for corrections and ways to correct</li>
-   <li>Make sure errors are in plain text, avoid capitals.</li>
+   <li>Make sure error messages are in plain text.
+Avoid ALL‑CAPS</li>
    <li>Don't just use visual cues or just color to point out errors.</li>
    <li>Leave the send button active in all circumstances.
 Some websites enable the submit button only if the form is filled out correctly, it's a bad idea.</li>
-   <li>Provide the necessary instructions and be as specific as possible on the errors made in order to facilitate the filling of the fields by the users.</li>
+   <li>Provide clear, specific instructions to help users complete the fields.</li>
    <li>Make sure errors are visually identifiable on the web page.</li>
 </ul>